KCcodes1/samara-repo/content/pages/home.md

 ---
 title: home
 slug: home
-heroTitle: Let Samara Elevate your spaces
+heroTitle: Samara H&H Will Elevate your spaces
 heroSubtitle: Transform your living space with our curated collection of premium home décor and interior fittings.
 From modern minimalism to classic elegance, discover pieces that reflect your unique style.